leaaimee/book-alchemy/README.md

-📚 Book Alchemy
+**📚 Book Alchemy**

-A Flask-based digital library where you can add, search, and manage books with AI-powered recommendations.
+A Flask-based digital library where you can add, search, and manage books—with optional AI-powered recommendations.

-🚀 Features
+🚀 **Features**

-Add & delete books/authors
+✔ Add & delete books and authors
-Sort books by title or author
+✔ Sort books by title or author
-Search for books
+✔ Search for books by keyword
-AI-powered book recommendations
+✔ View book details on individual pages
-Bootstrap-styled UI
+✔ Bootstrap-styled UI for clean and modern design
+✔ (Optional) AI-powered recommendations

-🛠️ Technologies Used
+**🛠️ Technologies Used**

-Python & Flask
+Python & Flask – Backend framework
-SQLAlchemy with SQLite
+SQLAlchemy & SQLite – Database management
-Jinja2 for templating
+Jinja2 – Dynamic templating
-Bootstrap for styling
+Bootstrap – UI styling
+(Optional) OpenAI API – AI-powered recommendations (not enabled by default)

-🚀 Installation
+🚀 **Installation**

 Clone the repository

 git clone <your-repo-url>
 cd book_alchemy

-Create and activate a virtual environment
+Create and Activate a Virtual Environment

 python -m venv .venv
 source .venv/bin/activate  # On macOS/Linux